CT Scan for pancreatic cancer

 Preparation for a CT scan can vary from patient to patient.
 The x-ray department, your doctor or nurse will tell you what you need to do before you go for your scan.

-You might be asked to drink and/or have an injection of dye.
+You may be asked to drink and/or have an injection of dye.
 This allows the doctor to see the area being scanned more clearly.

 If you are allergic to iodine, fish or dyes, you need to tell the person doing the CT scan in advance, as you may not be able to have the dye, drink or injection.